byu-oit/awslogin/README.md

 username: byu-oit-appdev
 password: <the appropriate password>
 ```
   * Remove the old dist directory `rm -fr dist`
-* Install the dependencies by running `python3 install -r requirements.txt`
+  * Install the dependencies by running `pip install -r requirements.txt`
+  * Update the version in setup.py
-* Build the installable artifacts by running `python3 setup.py sdist bdist_wheel`
+  * Build the installable artifacts by running `python setup.py sdist bdist_wheel`
-* After you update the version in setup.py run `twine upload dist/*` to upload to pypi.python.org
+  * Send the new version to pypy by running `twine upload dist/*`

 ## TODO
 * (Josh) Alphabetize the account names and roles